linked-db/linked-ql/README.md

 console.log(savepoint.descripton); // Create db
 ```

-Compare with a table's create/drop operations which always shows as `ALTER`:
+Compare with that of rolling back table-level operations - which always shows as `ALTER`:

 ```js
 // Create table - which translates to a DB "alter" operation